bezelga/bulldoggy/README.md

-# Bulldog
+# Bulldoggy

-A proof of concept inspired on Uncle Bob's Clean Architecture examplified by a **to-do list app** named Bulldog.
+A proof of concept inspired on Uncle Bob's Clean Architecture examplified by a **to-do list app** named Bulldoggy.

 This gem is the core of the to-do list.